truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 **The grub file does not run when the VM is started.
 This can be done manually after each start.**
 At the shell prompt:
-* Type FS0: and the Reurn key on the Keyboard.
+* Type FS0: and the Return key on the Keyboard.
-* Type cd EFI and the Reurn key on the Keyboard.
+* Type cd EFI and the Return key on the Keyboard.
-* Type cd Debian and the Reurn key on the Keyboard
+* Type cd Debian and the Return key on the Keyboard.
 * Type grubx64.efi

 {{< hint warning >}}
 To set it up to automatically start up create the startup.nsh file at the root directory on the vm.
 At the shell prompt type *edit startup.nsh*.
 In the editor type:
-* Type FS0: and the Reurn key on the Keyboard.
+* Type FS0: and the Return key on the Keyboard.
-* Type cd EFIand the Reurn key on the Keyboard.
+* Type cd EFIand the Return key on the Keyboard.
-* Type cd Debian and the Reurn key on the Keyboard.
+* Type cd Debian and the Return key on the Keyboard.
 * Type grubx64.efi
 * Type the Control+s keys(Command+s for Mac OS) and then the return key.
 * Type the Control+q keys to quit.